10I Heard It Through The Grapevine

 Smokey Robinson did it first.
 Gladys Knight followed him up, while Creedence Clearwater Revival turned it into a brilliant folk rock freakout.
 The Slits, meanwhile, post-punked the shit out of it.
 Marvin’s is The One, though.
-Released initially against the wishes of Motown man Berry Gordy, it went on to be the label’s biggest-selling hit, and remains one of their signature tracks.
+Released initially against the wishes of Motown man Berry Gordy, its lyrics are an embittered document of an infidelity, but its vocals are pure honeyed, Marvin sweetness.
+Misery never sounded so good.

 In 1965, Bob Dylan was about to pack it in.
 Having finished an exhaustive tour of England he’d lost interest in the music game, but the creation of this track - one of his finest moments made even better with Al Kooper’s signature organ line – reinvigorated his love for music.
 Of course the six minute monster went on to become a worldwide hit and one of the most influential pieces of music of all time.